Andy00L/agent-challenge/README.md

 3. **Press Cmd/Ctrl + Enter** to send
 4. **Watch the AI generate** your diagram in real-time
 5. **Export or modify** as needed

+### **Issue liste**

+1. if the ai return a bad answer please refresh your page.
+2. there a focus issue with the chat box so after your first prompt please copy-paste the other ones.

 ### **Example Prompts**